 If You Are Leaning Towards Buying

 Reach out to me at 808-214-4799 and I'm happy to get you started on the right path.
-If you need financing, I recommend checking out my Maui Lenders page to get an overview and for a few references.
-Once you know you're buying power, then I can get you set up on a search and I'm happy to do virtual showings or coordinate showings with your visit to Maui.
+If you need financing, I recommend checking out my Maui Lenders page to get an overview of the process and you will find a few references as well.
+Once you know your buying power, then I can get you set up on a search and I'm happy to do virtual showings or coordinate showings with your visit to Maui.

 We are able to do all of the contracts remotely these days with DocuSign.
 I have a team of reputable service providers such as home inspectors, escrow companies, contractors, and other resources that can make the process smooth for you.
 I've been able to assist many clients with the purchase of a home from the mainland and Canada and would be honored to assist you if needed.

-3. Will I Get Island Fever on Maui?
+3. Will I Get Island Fever if I Move To Maui?